suffolklibraries/lgc/content/collections/events/felixstowe-movers-09-12.md

     content:
       -
         type: text
-        text: 'There is free parking onsite and on nearby residential streets.'
+        text: 'There is free parking on nearby residential streets.'
   -
     type: paragraph
     content: